 When to Obtain a Downrange Pass

-A downrange pass can be obtained after 10 pm on the day before the areas are available.
-However, sometimes areas may become available later in the day; these areas will be posted as they become available for recreation.
+Access starts and a downrange pass can be obtained at or after 0400 on the day the areas are available.
+However, sometimes areas may become available or be removed later in the day; these updates will be posted as they become available.
 Range passes are obtained on a first come, first serve basis.

 Procedure for Obtaining a Downrange Pass

 Downrange Pass Rules

 - A downrange pass is valid for a specific block composed of one or more training areas for the date and time specified on the pass.
 PCMS return times are posted at the kiosk.
 Those with a downrange firewood collection permit will select the "Firewood" block and/or parent to get a downrange pass to collect firewood.

 - The paper copy of the downrange pass (either electronic or hand-written) must be placed on the vehicle dashboard so that the information is visible through the windshield.

 - A downrange pass is required for hunting, by any method, at any location on Fort Carson or PCMS.